CrossFit Recovery vs Weight Training Recovery

 Best for Weight Training Recovery

-- Those prioritizing localized muscle repair and growth
+- Those prioritizing muscle protein synthesis and targeted hypertrophy.

 Pro Tips